hmchou56/centra8/centra3/registration.md

 ## CENTRA 2018 Registration

-To register for PRAGMA / CENTRA Japan Meetings 2018, please visit: [https://acislab.wufoo.com/forms/pragmacentra-japan-meetings-2018/](https://goo.gl/Ao7r3U)
+To register for PRAGMA / CENTRA Japan Meetings 2018, please visit: [https://acislab.wufoo.com/forms/updated-pragmacentra-japan-meetings-2018/](https://goo.gl/T2Gh3G)

-**Registration closing date**: we strongly encourage you complete the quick 1-page registration by 17:00, March 30th JST ( = **by 16:00 same day in Taiwan; by 04:00 same day U.S. EDT**).
+**Registration closing date**: CENTRA 3 Registration is now extended - please complete the online registration ASAP, no later than May 1st JST ( = **by 16:00 same day in Taiwan; by 04:00 same day U.S. EDT**).
+Please note that [PRAGMA 34](http://www.pragma-grid.net/pragma34/) registration has been closed.

 If you need to change information on a submitted registration or change your plan, please contact PRAGMA / CENTRA Japan Meetings 2018 organizing team by sending an e-mail to pragma_centra@ml.nict.go.jp *no later than 17:00, May 1st JST*.